StevenMDixon/IJScript/Tips.md

 Normally we would use Object.length in order to find the length of arrays or strings.

-But thats not gonna work here. we need something more.... desperate.
+But thats not gonna work here. we need something more.... crafty.

 what about string prototpye functions?